 When Should You Introduce Eggs?

-Research on early introduction of potential food allergens reducing the risk of developing a food allergy is strongest in peanuts and eggs, and may be particularly important when baby is at higher risk for an allergy (2,3).
-A recent randomized trial found early introduction of egg reduced overall rate of egg allergy by 79% (4).
+Early exposure to eggs may reduce the risk of developing an egg allergy (3).
+Easy ways to introduce eggs are scrambled, egg casserole, soft French toast or pancakes.
+Research on early introduction of potential food allergens reducing the risk of developing a food allergy is strongest in peanuts and eggs, and may be particularly important when baby is at higher risk for an allergy (3,4).
+A recent randomized trial found early introduction of egg reduced overall rate of egg allergy by 79% (5).
+Notably, up to 80% of kids with an egg or milk allergy are able to tolerate extensively baked eggs (e.g. muffins, breads, etc.), like my daughter was able to (6).

 How Will I Know if My Baby is Allergic to a Food?